CraftAcademyLabs/coach-guides/weeks/week_6.md

 ### Guide

 ### Head Coach : Oliver
-#### First line: Noel and Adi
+#### First line: Noel and Thomas
-Let's be strict with the support protocol AND who is giving support.
+Let's be strict with the support protocol AND who is giving support (reach out to the right coach).
 Communicate who is in charge in morning scrum AND on Slack.

-Mob Discussion sessions will be held every other day.
+Mob Discussion (Monday morning reads) sessions will be held every other day.
+Structured Q&A sessions at 16:00 daily.

 - **Monday:**
-  - [ ] Morning 09:30: Design sprint led by team coach - Oliver
+  - [ ] Morning 09:30: Design sprint led by team coach - Thomas
-  - [ ] Afternoon 14:00: How to consume an API's both in **Rails** and JS - Oliver & Thomas (StarWars API - start with pure ruby, then Rails, then JS.
+  - [ ] Afternoon 14:00: How to consume an API's both in **Rails** and JS (fetch api) - Oliver & Thomas (StarWars API - start with pure ruby, then Rails, then JS.
 Prepare Rails application.
-Research JumpStart https://www.youtube.com/watch?v=ssOZpISfIfI&t=1s)

 - **Tuesday:**
-  - [ ] Morning 11:15: In depth Rails demo: Authentication & Authorization (Devise + basic authorization using booleans) - Thomas Part 1
+  - [ ] Morning 11:15: In depth Rails demo: Authentication & Authorization (Devise + basic authorization using booleans) 	Thomas Part 1
   - [ ] Afternoon 14:00: In depth Rails demo: Authentication & Authorization (Pundit) - Thomas Part 2
+  Find (Thomas) and add documentation to the teachable(oliver) and ca_course (oliver)

 - **Wednesday:**
   - [ ] Morning 11:00: How to get paid (Stripe)  Part 1 - Thomas + Oliver (prepare pre-recording)
+    	- Oliver adds documentation to teachable
   - [ ] Afternoon 14:00: How to get paid (Stripe) Part 2 - Thomas + Oliver
-   - Thomas needs to write a guide (???)
-   - Full stack Rails

 - **Thursday:**
-  - [ ] Morning 10:00: OAuth demo (Facebook - very basic OAuth for web apps) - Oliver (will use one of the teams codebase but prepare a boilerplate just in case)
+  - [ ] Morning 11:15: OAuth demo (Facebook - very basic OAuth for web apps) - Oliver (will use one of the teams codebase but prepare a boilerplate just in case)
   - [ ] Afternoon 14:00: Advanced associations with ActiveRecord - Oliver (same slide deck as part 1)

 - **Friday:**
  - [ ] Afternoon 15:30: Project Retro and UX/function review  (give feedback for the weekend) - All Coaches
  https://www.retrospected.com/

+ ### Weekend challenge
+ Present their projects on monday

   ### Resources
   * [Devise Introduction](https://youtu.be/BBKiHPotInA)